Kesha1201/TheArchLab/README.md

 <!-- Getting Started -->
 ## 	:toolbox: Getting Started
- To getting started with the Unity hub i created thge base tamplate for AR Core and made it useful for the ios version.
+  To getting started with the Unity hub i created the base tamplate for AR Core and made it useful for the ios version.
   After selecting appropriate options for playes settings and getting the AR Core packages into the Unity scene i created the base material which can be     scanned and replaced with the detailed options available in the market.

+  The Version for Unity Hub : 2021.3.15f1

+  Project type: AR Core

+  Assests used from: Unity Asset Store

+  X-code: Version 14.2 (14C18)

+  Lens-Studio: AR Marker Template

 <!-- Prerequisites -->
 ### :bangbang: Prerequisites